Cray-HPE/docs-csm/operations/utility_storage/Ceph_Orchestrator_Usage.md

 ceph -W cephadm --watch-debug
 ```

 > **`NOTE`** For use with orchestration tasks, this can be typically run from a node running the ceph mon process.
-In most cases, this is ncn-s00(1/2/3).
-There may be cases where a cephadm is run locally on a host and it will be more efficient to tail `/var/log/ceph/cephadm.log`.
+In most cases, this is the first three storage nodes.
+There may be cases where a `cephadm` is run locally on a host and it will be more efficient to tail `/var/log/ceph/cephadm.log`.

 ## Usage Examples